jBarichivich/jbarichivich.github.io/index.md

 **Monitoring and modelling terrestrial ecosystems**

 The global ecology component of my research relies on monitoring and modelling of the water and carbon cycle of forest ecosystems.
+My focus is on the biophysical processes involved on tree growth and ecosystem dynamics and feedbacks to climate at long time scales from decades to century.

 <img src="images/proposal_diagram_v2.png?raw=true"/>